georgexyz19/georgexyz.com/content/posts/python-count-with-dict.md

 When I am browsing `collections` module
 [documentation on python.org](https://docs.python.org/3.8/library/collections.html),
-I find a `Counter` class which is 'a counter tool provided to support convenient and rapid tallies'.
+I find a `Counter` class which is "a counter tool provided to support convenient and rapid tallies".

 ```python
 from collections import Counter